 Boot Height: Protection and Support

-The Caribou has a shaft height of 10 inches (measured from the footbed to the top of the collar), which is taller than most of its casual competition.
-For example, The North Face Chilkat III is only 6 inches tall, and the Columbia Bugaboot Plus IV measures 6.7 inches, although the latter has a bit more of a performance slant.
-The strikingly similar Kamik NationPlus has a listed shaft height of 11.5 inches, although it feels on par with the Caribou.
-What all this means is that with the Sorel you're getting a good level of protection and barrier from the elements: 10 inches of height gives you quite a bit of clearance to prevent snow from entering the boot, and you can always add snow pants overtop if conditions take a serious turn (if accumulation is anywhere close to a foot, I always add snow pants or gaiters to be safe, regardless of which boots I’m wearing).
+The Caribou has a shaft height of 9.25 inches (measured from the footbed to the top of the collar), which is taller than most of its casual competition.
+For example, The North Face Chilkat IV is only 6.25 inches tall, and the Columbia Bugaboot Plus IV measures 6.7 inches, although the latter has a bit more of a performance slant.
+On the other hand, the strikingly similar Kamik NationPlus has a listed shaft height of 10 inches and feels on par with the Caribou.
+What all this means is that with the Sorel, you're getting a good level of protection and a barrier from the elements: 9+ inches of height gives you quite a bit of clearance to prevent snow from entering the boot, and you can always add snow pants overtop if conditions take a serious turn (if accumulation is anywhere close to a foot, I always add snow pants or gaiters to be safe, regardless of which boots I’m wearing).